 The town has been transformed with extensive covered walkways and an abundance of open, recreational space and all-weather activities.
 This has attracted new businesses and increased footfall, aided by the Illuminations park and glide scheme.
 There are innovative family entertainment offerings, new and exciting independent fashion and furnishings shops as well as kids’ activities, a cinema/ music venue and fun food options.

 Long awaited private sector interest in all areas of the economy has emerged, with major investments in cinema, sport related leisure, retail theme parks, food and beverage and hotels planned to reach £500m over the next 5 years.
-Notably Blackpool has enjoyed £46-million of private sector investment since 2011 in new rides, attractions and facilities at Blackpool Pleasure Beach from the UK’s first Nickelodeon Land to the UK’s first double launch rollercoaster, ICON; a new £26m conference centre is being built at the Winter Gardens, expanding its capacity by an additional 2,000 delegates to 7,000; and the Central Leisure Quarter development features a major new high-quality unique leisure offer, providing year-round reasons to visit Blackpool and broadening the resort’s overall appeal.
+Notably Blackpool has enjoyed £46-million of private sector investment since 2011 in new rides, attractions and facilities at Blackpool Pleasure Beach from the UK’s first Nickelodeon Land to the UK’s first double launch rollercoaster, ICON; a new £26m conference centre has been built at the Winter Gardens, expanding its capacity by an additional 2,000 delegates to 7,000; and the Central Leisure Quarter development features a major new high-quality unique leisure offer, providing year-round reasons to visit Blackpool and broadening the resort’s overall appeal.